United We Care | A Super App for Mental Wellness

 Understanding Different Types of Parenting

 Every parent is unique, so your parenting practices are bound to differ from others.
-However, psychologists who have studied parenting have been classifying parenting into specific categories based on common practices of parents.
-Of these, the most famous psychologist was Baumrind who introduced three parenting styles based on how much control parents asserted over children.
-Later, Maccoby and Martin expanded on this and added the dimension of responsiveness of parents to the child’s needs.
+However, psychologists who have studied parenting have been classifying parenting into specific categories based on the common practices of parents.
+Of these, the most famous psychologist was Baumrind, who introduced three parenting styles based on how much control parents asserted over children.
+Later, Maccoby and Martin expanded on this and added the dimension of parents’ responsiveness to their child’s needs.
 This gave rise to the four dominant parenting styles that exist today [1].

 Understanding Different Types of Parenting